natalieagus/50002/docs/Labs/supplementary/supp-cmos.md

 ## Measuring Timing Specifications of a Gate
-In the last lab, we tried to vary the MOSFET's width and length to try to **center** the resulting logic gate (made of those MOSFETs) VTC and optimise the noise margin.
+In Digital Abstraction supplementary lab, we tried to vary the MOSFET's width and length to try to **center** the resulting logic gate (made of those MOSFETs) VTC and optimise the noise margin.
 Remember that VTC's steepness and graph characteristics (how centered it is, gradient, etc), does <span class="orange-bold">not directly</span> imply the **speed** of getting a particular output Vout.

 {:.important}
 The **shape**, **steepness**, and **centeredness** of the VTC <span class="orange-bold">do not directly indicate the switching speed</span>, including propagation delay (tpd) and contamination delay (tcd), of the gate.
 These characteristics reflect the **static** response of the gate, while the speed of obtaining a valid output from a valid input is determined by **dynamic** factors such as capacitance, drive strength, load, and supply voltage.